-Gautam Rode & Pankhuri Awasthy Get Engaged; Also See Mehendi Pictures
+Gautam Rode & Pankhuri Awasthy Get Engaged; Also See Mehendi & Sangeet Pictures

 Pankhuri At Mehendi Ceremony

 For the mehendi ceremony, Pankhuri wore a beautiful pink dress.
-Gautam looked handsome in in royal blue dress.
+Gautam looked handsome in a royal blue dress.
 (Image Source: Twitter)

 Gautam & Pankhuri Engaged